 Zoo Weekly

-Zoo Weekly is an 'unrestricted' pornographic magazine.
-This means the classification board has determined that there should be no real age limit on who can buy these magazines.
-Complaints to classifications about pornographic content have been rejected, with the magazine being deemed as 'mens lifestyle.'
+Before we had it shut down Zoo Weekly was an 'unrestricted' pornographic magazine.
+This meant the classification board determined that there should be no real age limit on who could buy the magazine.

 zoo_weekly_chris_lilley.jpgfull_page_Zoo_ad_blurred.jpgZoo_two_reasons_to_like_our_facebook_copy.jpg

-*Caution - explicit content* Click here to view examples of content being pushed to teenage boys
+*Caution - explicit content* Click here to view examples of content that was being pushed to teenage boys

 See below for previous campaigns and articles about Zoo Weekly.